 If your father likes to explore new places and cultures around the world, and only the thought about his next trip makes him happy, this is the right book for him.

-k he better hurry up.
+Actually with this book he better hurry up.
 This book is a beautiful and memorable look at some of the most gorgeous endangered places on the planet.
 Machu Picchu for example is a mesmerizing, ancient Incan city tucked away in the mountains of Peru, but it is rapidly being worn down by the thousands of feet treading across its stones.
 Glacier National Park is a destination long known for the stunning beauty of its ice floes, but in our lifetimes it will have no glaciers due to global warming.

-, environmental degradation, overuse, and natural causes.
+These places - along with many others across the globe - are changing as we speak due to global warming, environmental degradation, overuse, and natural causes.
 From the Boreal Forests in Finland to the Yangtze River Valley in China, this book is a treasure trove of geographic wonder, and a guide to these threatened destinations and what is being done to save them.

 Does your father believe in the concept of small steps that make a difference?
 Does he want to apply it to changing his lifestyle and making it greener?
 That's where 'The Green Year' can help.